NVIDIA/earth2mip/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 <!-- markdownlint-enable -->

-Earth-2 Model Intercomparison Project (MIP) is python based validation framework that enables climate researchers and scientists to evaluate the relative skill of AI models for weather and climate.
+Earth-2 Model Intercomparison Project (MIP) is python based AI framework that enables climate researchers and scientists explore and experiment with the use of AI models for for weather and climate.
+It provides reference workflows for understanding how AI models capture the understanding of our climate system and how they can work with traditional numerical weather forecasting models.
-It provides a uniform interface for running inference using pre-trained model checkpoints and scoring the skill of such models using certain standard metrics.
+For instance, the repo provides a uniform interface for running inference using pre-trained model checkpoints and scoring the skill of such models using certain standard metrics.
 This repository is meant to facilitate the weather and climate community to come up with good reference baseline of events to test the models against and to use with a variety